MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 # Azure Data Explorer data ingestion overview

-Data ingestion is the process used to load data records from one or more sources to create or update a table in Azure Data Explorer.
-In most cases, the data is managed, then ingested to the engine endpoint.
+Data ingestion is the process used to load data records from one or more sources to load data into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.

-The diagram below shows the end-to-end flow for working in Azure Data Explorer and depicts different [ingestion methods].
+The diagram below shows the end-to-end flow for working in Azure Data Explorer and shows different ingestion methods.

 :::image type="content" source="media/data-ingestion-overview/data-management-and-ingestion-overview.png" alt-text="Overview scheme of data ingestion and management":::

 The Azure Data Explorer data management service, which is responsible for data ingestion, implements the following process:

-Azure Data Explorer pulls data from an external source or reads requests from an Azure queue.
+Azure Data Explorer pulls data from an external source and reads requests from a pending Azure queue.
 Data is batched or streamed to the Data Manager.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
 Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
 Data is persisted in storage according to the set retention policy.
 The Data Manager then commits the data ingest to the engine, where it's available for query.

 There are other ingestion methods that bypass the data manager by using Kusto query language to ingest control commands directly to the engine endpoint.
 Do not use these methods for production scenarios.